differentpla-net/differentpla-net.github.io/_posts/2021/2021-12-21-docker-registry-redux.md

 ### Install root CA

-You need to do the following on every node.
+You need to do the following on every node (and on any other host that needs to push to the registry):

 ```
 sudo mkdir -p /usr/local/share/ca-certificates/differentpla.net